RunestoneInteractive/pythonds/_sources/Graphs/PrimsSpanningTreeAlgorithm.rst

 The algorithm we will use to solve this problem is called Prim’s algorithm.
-Prim’s algorithm belongs to a family of algorithms called the “greedy algorithms” because at each step we will choose the cheapest next step.
+Prim’s algorithm belongs to a family of algorithms called the “greedy algorithms” because at each step it will choose the cheapest next step.
 In this case the cheapest next step is to follow the edge with the lowest weight.
-Our last step is to develop Prim’s algorithm.

-The basic idea in constructing a spanning tree is as follows:
+To develop Prim's algorithm, let’s first examine the basic idea in constructing a spanning tree as follows:

 ::